Lovech

 Krushuna waterfalls

-The Krushuna waterfalls are one of the most attractive sights in the area.
-They are located 35 km north-east of the town of Lovech, in the Maarata region.
-In order to help the tourists, these incredible beauties are very easy to reach.
+The Krushouna waterfalls are among the most attractive in the country.
+Located 35 km north-west of the town of Lovech, in Maarata.
+For the convenience of tourists, these amazing charms can be reached very easily.

-At its highest point, the water falls from a height of 20 metres, and from there it splits into numerous brooks and streams.
-This makes it the highest limestone cascade in the country.
+At its highest point (20 metres), the waterfall bursts into numerous smaller rivers and streams.
+This makes it the largest limestone waterfall in the country.

-In 1995, the Krushuna waterfalls were recognised as a protected natural wonder, in order to preserve this spectacular creation of nature.
-In the past, there was a large monastery in these lands, inhabited by Hesychast monks, yet all that is left today are the ruins of the monks’ cells.
+In 1995 the Krushouna waterfalls were declared a protected site, in order to preserve this magnificent creation of nature.
+In the past, there was a monastery on these lands, where the Hesychast monks lived, but today only the ruins of the monastic cells are preserved.